Table of Contents

 The water that should be used must go through osmosis and in reverse, and also use a de-chlorinator.
 There are instructions on the packet that will guide you on how to do this and also ensuring you are using the right amount.

 After putting the substrate and adding water, you can start installing the equipment.

-For an external filter installation, it usually resides within the stand, below the tank.
-External filter works by drawing out water from the aquarium into an external box, where the water is being pushed by a water pump through a series of different filters, and sends the water back to the aquarium.
+This filter draws water out of the aquarium into an external box, where the water is being pushed by a water pump through a series of different filters, and sends the water back to the aquarium.

-Step Five: Put your Plants and Decorations
+Step Five: Put your Decorations and Plants

 Step Six: cycle the tank